 Abstract, method, and results were written using a randomized dataset produced by Qualtrics to simulate what these sections will look like after data collection.
 These will be updated following the data collection.
 For the purpose of the simulation, we wrote things in past tense, but no pre-registration or data collection took place yet.]

-Norton et al. (2007) introduced the less is more phenomenon wherein knowing more information about others results in less liking.
+Norton et al. (2007) demonstrated a counterintuitive phenomenon that knowing other people better and/or having more information about them is associated with decreased likings.
+They summarized it as - ambiguity leads to liking, whereas familiarity can breed contempt.
 In a Registered Report with a US Prolific undergraduate student sample (N= 800), we directly replicated Studies 1a, 1b, and 2, and conceptually replicated Studies 3 and 4 from Norton et al. (2007).
 Extending on their research, we also proposed that curiosity provides an alternative path to liking, hypothesizing that curiosity mediates the relationship between knowledge and liking.
-Overall, We found [weak/medium/strong] support for the original findings.
-With our extensions to the replication study, we found…
+[The following is a demo placeholder based on the random simulated and will be updated following data collection in Stage 2] Overall, we found [weak/medium/strong] support for the original findings.
+With our extensions to the replication study, we found… [To be completed in Stage 2].
+Materials, data, and code are available on: https://osf.io/j6tqr/

-[TO BE COMPLETED ONCE ANALYSIS CONDUCTED].

-All materials, data, and code were made available on: https://osf.io/j6tqr/

 Keywords: impression formation, liking, less is more, similarity, ambiguity, curiosity, registered replication, decision making